harshsorthiya02-spec/ERC-Convenor-Assignment-2026/Technical/Q1/PROJECT_OVERVIEW.md

    - You press the wrong button
    - You run out of time
 8. Try to achieve the highest score displayed on the LCD.

+---
+# Resources Given
+1. BOM ( bill of material ).
+2. circuit and schematic diagram.
+3. Code for Arduino.